 Everyone loves Rocky and comments on how happy and friendly he is.
 Even the vet said, “This dog is so well-adjusted.
 He’s perfect.
 Whatever you’re doing, keep doing it.”

-The reason I made him Director of Play for my company is because every two hours, he pokes his head in the office.
+The reason I made him Director of Play is because every two hours, he pokes his head in the office.
 “Break time!
 Time to play!
 Get off the computer!” he says.
 Hence, my day now includes regular breaks — and after 15 minutes of outdoor Rocky time, I feel so much better.

 Whether I’m throwing sticks, sliding around in the snow, or hosing him down on a summer afternoon, I find myself laughing.
-My heart is open, carefree, and full of joy — because I’ve said yes to play.
+My heart is open, carefree, and full of joy.
+I can’t imagine my life without him.

 Rocky updates

-Posts with Rocky news will have a “jump button” which will let you bypass the post and get straight to it. 😀
+I was posting his updates to LinkedIn, but now you can find them on the “Our Work” section of this website.
+The posts with Rocky news will have a “jump button” which will let you bypass the post and get straight to it. 😀

 Filed under: News